 A Nara Bus Pass is easy to use and gives you unlimited bus rides within the specified zone.
 There are three Nara Bus Passes available:

-These passes come with a free map and a list of special discounts at 42 restaurants and shops in Nara.
+These passes come with a free map and a list of special benefits at participating sightseeing facilities, restaurants, experience providers, and shops in Nara.
 You can buy the passes from the bus information centers at both the JR and Kintetsu Nara stations.

 Sightseeing Buses

-Nara Kotsu run a number of sightseeing bus tours around Nara with English or Chinese explanations provided with audio guide devices.
-You can easily tour the more central locations in Nara by yourself, but the full day Horyuji Temple & Nishi-no-kyo Area tour, and the half day Nishinokyo Yu-yu Bus Line tour take in some of Nara’s more outlying attractions and so may be worthwhile.
+Nara Kotsu run a number of sightseeing bus tours around Nara, and the line-up changes by season.
+You can easily tour the more central locations in Nara by yourself, but bus tours can be useful for some of Nara’s more outlying attractions.
+Options include the full day Horyuji, Yakushiji, and Toshodaiji course, the Nara World Heritage Temple Tour with Kamameshi & Matcha with English and Chinese audio guide devices, and English-guided inbound tours such as the Perfect Nara Park Tour.
 You can view more details of these tours and book them online at the official Nara Kotsu website.

 Highway Buses